zapata-cuba/Assignment1/README.md

 # Assignment 1
-This is a repository for my Assignment 1 of my course Introduction to Information Technology
+This is a personal profile website for my assignment 1 for Introduction to Information Technology